 He was conniving.
 He knew my weakness, my obsession with defeating him.
 Our quarrel began at the strike of midnight and I was lost at sea with the creature unknown.

 The waves of the ocean tossed and pounded my vessel onto him.
 Back and forth we were both fighting for air.
 The wetness was everywhere, our bodies glued from the sweat and salt water precipitating from our skin.
 The current was aggressive.
 Just like the beast, it was rough and insurmountable but we rallied through the night.
 He was thick and large, again pounding onto my ship like every blow was going to be my last.

-It was a dance through the night, parlaying each other’s sanity for the final cue.
+It was a dance through the night, parlaying each other’s sanity for the final strike.
 Our formation was unbroken.
-When I took the lead, I thrusted forward and attacked.
-Waves grew higher around us and crashed in the form of an tempest, swallowing our energies.
+When I finally took the lead, I thrusted forward and attacked.
+Waves grew higher around us and crashed in the form of a tempest, swallowing our energies.
 Back and forth, back and forth, we were crawling into each other’s skin.

 In between the respirations and battle cries he let out a whimper.
 A whimper so soft I couldn’t believe it.
 It was what I traveled the sea for, what I came to conquer; it was his heart.
 In the misty night he said “I love you” and I dove into the cave in which he lived.
 Every guard I had up, every drop of patience, was for this moment.
 There, in a split second our forbidden love turned into something real.
 So real that we were both afraid of it but we had each other to navigate this course.

 The battle between woman and beast had ended.
 And in that night, I claimed victory at sea.